Particle in a box: Conjugated polyenes

 Conjugated polyene systems can be modeled using particle in a box.
 The conjugated system of electrons can be modeled as a one dimensional box with length equal to the total bond distance from one terminus of the polyene to the other.
 In this case each pair of electrons in each π bond corresponds to their energy level.
 The energy difference between two energy levels, nf and ni is:

 The difference between the ground state energy, n, and the first excited state, n+1, corresponds to the energy required to excite the system.
 This energy has a specific wavelength, and therefore color of light, related by:

 A common example of this phenomenon is in β-carotene. β-carotene (C40H56) is a conjugated polyene with an orange color and a molecular length of approximately 3.8 nm (though its chain length is only approximately 2.4 nm).
 Due to β-carotene's high level of conjugation, electrons are dispersed throughout the length of the molecule, allowing one to model it as a one-dimensional particle in a box. β-carotene has 11 carbon-carbon double bonds in conjugation; each of those double bonds contains two π-electrons, therefore β-carotene has 22 π-electrons.
 With two electrons per energy level, β-carotene can be treated as a particle in a box at energy level n=11.
 Therefore, the minimum energy needed to excite an electron to the next energy level can be calculated, n=12, as follows (recalling that the mass of an electron is 9.109 × 10−31 kg):

-Using the previous relation of wavelength to energy, recalling both Planck's constant h and the speed of light c:
+Using the previous relation of wavelength to energy, recalling both the Planck constant h and the speed of light c:

 This indicates that β-carotene primarily absorbs light in the infrared spectrum, therefore it would appear white to a human eye.
 However the observed wavelength is 450 nm, indicating that the particle in a box is not a perfect model for this system.